comicchang/wayfarer/README.md

-## Wayfarer Planner, an IITC plugin to help you nominate your candidates
+## Wayfarer Planner, an IITC plugin to help you nominate and keep track of your candidates

-Let's say that you already have the map of Pokestops and Gyms, (or just Portals if you're only an Ingress player), something like this using [Pogo Tools](https://gitlab.com/NvlblNm/pogo-s2/):
+Let's say that you already have the map of PokéStops and Gyms, (or just Portals if you're only an Ingress player), something like this using [Pogo Tools](https://gitlab.com/NvlblNm/pogo-s2/):
 <img src="https://gitlab.com/dustin-heider/wayfarer/raw/master/assets/mapwithpogo.png"></img><br/>

-And now you want to better plan where to submit your candidates so they are at least 20 m. away from existing portals, if possible don't share the same Level 17 cell as other existing portals, even track possible edit requests to put things in their proper locations.
-Something like this,
+And now you want to better plan where to submit your candidates so they are at least 20m away from existing Portals, if possible don't share the same Level 17 cell as other existing Portals, even track possible edit requests to put things in their proper locations.
+Something like this:
 <img src="https://gitlab.com/dustin-heider/wayfarer/raw/master/assets/markersonthemap.png"></img><br/>
 You could do it using Draw tools, but it's not as easy as clicking on the map, and fill any additional info to remember later what this was about
 <img src="https://gitlab.com/dustin-heider/wayfarer/raw/master/assets/mapwitheditdialogue.png"></img><br/>

-and also this allows you to easily share your data between different devices, and even share plans with other teammates to avoid sending the same candidate twice, as it's stored in a Google Sheet
+and also this allows you to easily share your data between different devices, and even share plans with other teammates to avoid sending the same candidate twice, as it's stored in a Google Sheet.

 <img src="https://gitlab.com/dustin-heider/wayfarer/raw/master/assets/filledsheet.png"></img><br/>

-It's easy to use, but it requires a bit of configuration if you want to create your own google sheet.
+It's easy to use, but it requires a bit of configuration if you want to create your own Google sheet.
 However, when you've completed the setup, it is a matter of installing the userscript and you are good to go.

 ## A. Install the plugin for IITC
 If you want to make use of an existing sheet.
 Install the <a href="https://gitlab.com/NvlblNm/wayfarer/raw/master/wayfarer-planner.user.js?inline=false">userscript</a>, load IITC and enter the scripturl.<br/>